State Authorization of Distance Education

 The retroactive implementation of the Obama-era regulations – specifically, the requirement that institutions offering distance education must document a state complaint process – caused significant problems for online students in California, who were suddenly at risk of losing federal financial assistance because California lacked the required process for handling student complaints against out-of-state institutions.
 After a period of uncertainty, the Department granted conditional approval to California’s plan based in part on the fact that the state’s process complies with the Trump Administration’s regulations that were about to take effect.

 Meanwhile, several months before the court ruling, the Department established a negotiated rulemaking committee to revise the regulations governing state authorization of distance education programs.
 Based on the consensus reached during negotiated rulemaking, the Department published a proposed rule in June 2019.
 The final rules became effective on July 1, 2020.
-As a result, the 2016 Obama-era regulations, which were in effect for just over a year, have been replaced by the Trump Administration version of the rules.
+As a result, the 2016 Obama-era regulations, which were in effect for just over a year, were replaced by the Trump Administration version of the rules.

 In the News